-When will your baby’s eyes change colour?
+When do babies' eyes change colour?

 Kiindred